RAND Corporation Report No. P-847, April 20, 1956.

 The interdisciplinary-team solution to the cry for integration seems simple and straightforward on the surface, but in it is a Pandora’s box of unsolved administrative problems involving human motivations, traditions, habits, expectations—in a word, culture.
 Every new organizational form runs up against cultural lags, deep-seated traditions, and well-entrenched conservatism.
 The research administrator who embarks on a research venture involving the interdisciplinary team should weigh carefully the cultural costs of integration.
 This paper will attempt to describe some of the problems associated with the interdisciplinary solution.
 It will also describe a tool or method that the authors believe will assist interdisciplinary teams in carrying out the integrative function and will improve communication between administrators and administered.

 One of the first observations to be made about the various separate disciplines of science and technology is that each has built up its own framework or culture represented by preferred ways of looking at the world, preferred methodology and preferred terminology, preferred ways of presenting results, and preferred ways of acting.
 These preferences run deep—they are inculcated as possibly the most important aspect of undergraduate and graduate training.
-To be an engineer is not only a matter of learning some substance and some methodolgy but also a matter of learning to prefer certain kinds of information about the world and to prefer certain methods for utilizing this information.
-A study of the transmissionof the culture that defines the words engineer, physicist, sociologist, and mathematician is really a study of the history of science and technology.
-The "natural philosopher," when science was new, was the "generalist"—a whole interdisciplinary team wrapped up in a single nervous system.
+To be an engineer is not only a matter of learning some substance and some methodology but also a matter of learning to prefer certain kinds of information about the world and to prefer certain methods for utilizing this information.
+A study of the transmission of the culture that defines the words engineer, physicist, sociologist, and mathematician is really a study of the history of science and technology.
+The “natural philosopher,” when science was new, was the “generalist”—a whole interdisciplinary team wrapped up in a single nervous system.
 Benjamin Franklin was at least a physicist, a philospher, an engineer, and a diplomat.
 The natural philosophers were men unhampered by the accumulated culture of science.
 They built their own frameworks for understanding the world.
-They were primarily engaged in "search" as opposed to research.
+They were primarily engaged in “search” as opposed to research.
 They developed ways of discovering how to think about problems as opposed to getting answers to questions posed within an established or traditional framework.
 Searching appears to be the traditional function of the philosopher.
 With the sharp line drawn in modern times between philosophy and science, searching for the better framework in science seems to be confined to the very few philosophers of science and technology—the many do research.

 Research has come to be as ritualistic as the worship of a primitive tribe, and each established discipline has its own ritual.
 As long as the administrator operates within the rituals of the various disciplines, he is relatively safe.
 But let him challenge the adequacy of ritualistic behavior and he is in hot water with everyone.